soumojit622/Webflow-Trello-Clone/README.md

 ---

-*Built with ❤️ using Next.js, Tailwind CSS, Shadcn UI, Prisma, and Stripe*
+*Built with ❤️ using Next.js, Tailwind CSS, Shadcn UI, Prisma, MySQL, and Stripe.*